Gradient-Free Privacy Leakage in Federated Language Models through Selective Weight Tampering: Evaluation

-We aim to answer the following research questions through a comprehensive empirical study.\\ \textbf{RQ 1:} Can a malicious client identify victim rounds with high accuracy?\\ \textbf{RQ 2:} Can a malicious client achieve higher privacy leakage by exploiting the model updates it receives during training as opposed to exploiting only the final model?\\ \textbf{RQ 3:} Is it possible to increase an LLM's memorization of privacy-sensitive data by tampering with its weights? \\ \textbf{RQ 4:} How does the inclusion of the server as an adversary impact the attack performance?
+We aim to answer the following research questions through a comprehensive empirical evaluation.\\ \textbf{RQ 1:} Can a malicious client identify victim rounds accurately?\\ \textbf{RQ 2:} Can a malicious client achieve higher privacy leakage by exploiting the model updates it receives during training as opposed to exploiting only the final model?\\ \textbf{RQ 3:} Is it possible to increase an LLM's memorization of privacy-sensitive data by tampering with its weights? \\ \textbf{RQ 4:} How does the inclusion of the server as a passive adversary impact the attack performance?